tmnewt/Non4ProfitDataGathering/README.md

 If you want  simple analysis checkout [ProPublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/)

+# Issues I had back in the days
+When I was gathering data was that the xpaths, line numbers, and variable descriptions changed all the time.
+One year a path would be called something like `Return.ReturnHeader.TaxPeriodEnd` and the next year it would be changed to `Return.ReturnHeader.TxPrdEnd`...
+That's not literally an example but you get the idea of how frustrating that can be.
+You'd think you could just Regex the data to death but you'd be suprised at just how time consuming that can be.
+Worst still, that won't help for when they change the xpaths again in the future.
+It's a neverending battle...

+So, It was hard to find a 'standardized' set of information.
+And then I found the 990-xml-reader which has a nice feature of outputing 'standardized' data in the form of a JSON file.
+I have yet to incorporate it yet.
+Working on that right now...

+In the past I've primarily relied on my own mappings of IRS 990's ever changing fields into a standard field but it's just too time consuming and extremely error prone.
+So that's why I'm looking to the 990-xml-reader to assist in generating consistant data.

 ### Now...
 If you are still on this repo you'll only find half backed code.
 Don't expect it to be usable.
 In fact, don't expect anything at all.
 I mean, you could run the code, and it might work for you, but don't expect any useful results.
 So, comeback when I've actually made progress on this...